kiri-smith/quiz/README.md

 * Jerome Chenette - for imparting tips, tricks, and wisdom of coding with my cohort
 * My peers - for answering questions, pushing me to excel and supporting this journey
-* Armenuhi Avanesyan - for her support through our tutoring sessions